502 Bank Street Decatur, AL 35601 T/F (256) 850-4161

 The credit bubble is global and has fueled a rise in almost all assets (especially illiquid and complex financial agreements between financial institutions).
 However when debts come due, cash is needed.
 Therefore the impact of the credit crunch is best represented in the chart below of the three month Treasury Bill Yield (Yahoo symbol:^IRX).

 Our first discussion of Structured Investment Vehicles (SIVs) last month proved to be well timed, as the focus of Wall Street has turned to these losses with the creation of the Master-Liquidity Enhancement Conduit (a private sector bailout fund).
 Remember SIVs are off-balance sheet entities, which sell short term loans in the commercial paper market to finance the purchase of long term assets (mortgages).
 Now that foreclosures are reducing the value of these mortgages, the SIVs are holding large losses.
 In some cases, investors are not getting paid back.
 Regulators are also forcing the SIV assets to be valued at current market prices (unlike derivatives where values are based on house estimates).
 So instead of realizing losses and creating a fire sale, the banks have created the M-LEC fund to purchase the assets from the SIVs presumably at higher than market prices.
 In reality, they are just shuffling losses around trying to buy time.
 As Joseph Mason, a Drexel professor states "Continuing to mask transparency by means of rearranging risk without actually offloading or recognizing the true value of that risk is not going to help anyone."
 Economist Nouriel Roubini also brings up a good point: "there is a second collective action problem: if there is no rescue plan each individual SIV would want to be the first one to sell its assets to get the best price for them."
 On October 18th, two European SIVs were already forced to sell assets.
 How important is the SIV issue?
 According to Bloomberg, SIVs hold $320B worth of assets.
 Returning to the ABX.HE credit derivative indexes which aided our analysis in May, mortgages created since 2006 rated A or lower are currently priced at a 30% loss or greater.
 If a mortgage was created in the first half of 2007, it is valued at 26% or less (yes AAA).
 What this shows is first this isn’t just a ‘subprime’ problem.
 Secondly, you can see losses are already present (no wonder they want a bailout fund!).
 In a special report from Risk.net, SIVs are described as “usually leveraged 12 to 16 times.”
 ‘SIV-lites’, though fewer in number, leverage 40 to 70 times!
 As we described in Global Mania Deflating, as asset prices fall: “leverage begins to work in reverse.
 Investors sell, as their debts now exceed their holdings.”
 A couple ‘SIV-lite’ funds have already gone under.
 So far using short term financing Citigroup’s SIVs have been able to “stave off a fire sale.”
-All the while, the mortgage loans are hitting new lows and are forcing the issue.
+But the mortgage loans are still hitting new lows and are forcing the issue.

 Cash Under the Mattress